Alice In Wonderland At The V&A | Curiouser & Curiouser

 Of course, Alice In Wonderland wasn’t just a children’s book, it also had a long-lasting cultural impact on everything from fashion to cinema, art, and music; all of which you’ll experience first hand at the exhibition.

-You’ll get to track the evolution of film and special effects as you watch Alice herself transform over centuries, beginning with John Tenniel’s original illustrations for the Walt Disney movie in 1951, and including sketches from Salvador Dali, illustrations from Ralph Steadman, and more recent images from Tim Burton’s feature film.
+You’ll get to track the evolution of film and special effects as you watch Alice herself transform over centuries, beginning with the original photograph of the ‘real’ Alice Liddell, taken by Julia Margaret Cameron, then moving onto John Tenniel’s original illustrations for the first edition book, sketches from Salvador Dali, original concept art for Disney’s 1951 animated version, illustrations from Ralph Steadman, fashion designs by Vivienne Westwood, and more recent props from Tim Burton’s feature film.

 NOTE: Alice In Wonderland at the V&A will open on the 27th of June 2020 and run until the 10th of January 2021.
-Tickets aren’t on sale yet, but you can keep an eye out for when they do on the V&A’s website here.
+Tickets are available now at the V&A’s website right here.

 V&A, South Kensington, Cromwell Road, London, SW7 2RL